guillaumeeb/isae-supaero-aibt103-bigdata/src/01_Introduction_Big_Data.md

 # Big Data to Machine Learning

-## Big Data ecosystm allows (part of) machine learning to be effective
+## Big Data ecosystem allows (part of) machine learning to be effective

 - More data = more precise models
 - Deep Learning difficult without large (optionnaly generated) input datasets